-Join Ben Long for an in-depth discussion in this video Why does the lens matter?, part of Foundations of Photography: Lenses.
+Join Ben Long for an in-depth discussion in this video Why does the lens matter?, part of Photography Foundations: Lenses.

 Camera vendors are quick to extol the huge pixel counts in their cameras.
 Sometimes it's even written on the front of the camera itself-- that's that megapixel number.
 And certainly pixel count is important, especially if you like printing big images, but sometimes it's also a bit of a marketing ploy.
 It's a single number that a vendor can use to represent overall quality.
 This camera has 14 megapixels therefore it must be better than this one that only has 10, that sort of thing.
 There are a lot of factors that contribute to the overall image quality that your camera produces.